KBicks/CMEECourseWork/Project/Code/readme.md

-*This directory contains code files.
-This readme is present to maintain directory structure as main project has not started.*
+*This directory contains code files for my main CMEE masters project, see readme in Project folder for details.*